Yummy Traditional : Paratha and Roti Page Not Found - Yummy Traditional

 preparation-of-kneading-dough

-Keep kneading the dough for about 15 minutes till gets the soft dough.
+Keep kneading the dough for about 15 minutes till it becomes a soft dough.

 keep-kneading-dough-for-10-minute